teknix/american_capitalism_2_0_full_project/docs/thesis.md

 Key actions:

+- maintain transparent program scorecards and independent reviews to keep leadership accountable and responsive
 - monitor and maintain a healthy wage–productivity link
 - keep market concentration in check through ongoing antitrust enforcement
 - ensure the Automation Dividend Fund and related institutions are permanent, transparent, and accountable